 Pros and Cons of Differentiated Instruction

 There are several advantages of differentiated instruction.
 One, a teacher can meet the individual needs of a student.
 Two, this approach is useful for diverse heterogeneous classrooms.
 Everyone is not put into the same mold but allowed various forms of demonstrating mastery.
-Lastly, there is a Shift from subject-centered to student-centered curriculum.
+Lastly, there is a shift from subject-centered to a student-centered curriculum.
 This increases the level of activity of the student and helps in increasing learning.

 Some cons of differentiated instruction are as follows.
 One, developing all of the various activities, assignments can be extremely taxing for even an experienced teacher.
 Another problem is marking different assignments for different students yet submitting a grade.
 If everyone does something different it leads to questions about the validity of the grading.
 Finally, a teacher has to teach and assisted with several different tasks simultaneously.
 This is again challenging to do.

 Differentiated instruction is best for small classes with diverse students.
 As the classes grow larger, there is a need for more homogeneous teaching and assessment.
 In addition, differentiated instruction is an advance teaching approach.
-Younger teacher are welcomed to attempt this approach but may find themselves overwhelmed due to the high demand on time.
+Younger teachers are welcomed to attempt this approach but may find themselves overwhelmed due to the high demand on time.
 It is left to each teacher to decide if this approach is appropriate for them.